Go to content Go to the menu

 On September 18 and 19, 2024, the Jardin des Plantes was transformed into a festive venue and…

-Digital CleanUp Day: a day to raise awareness of the environmental footprint of digital technology through action
+Digital CleanUp Day: A day dedicated to raising awareness about the environmental impact of digital technology through action

 Content type: Brief